Thomas Fraser (singer)

 Thomas James Fraser (20 March 1927 – 6 January 1978) was a Scottish fisherman and Country and Western and rhythm and blues musician from Shetland.

-Fraser was born in on the isle of Burra.
+Fraser was born on the isle of Burra.
 He never released any recordings during his lifetime and rarely played live before paying audiences.
 He made a number of recordings on a reel to reel tape recorder, which family members circulated after his death.
 In the late 1990s some of these tapes were transferred to CD.

 In 2002 Nel Records put out a small pressing of Long Gone Lonesome Blues a selection of some of the original tapes.
 Two more CDs followed (You & My Old Guitar (2003) and Treasure Untold (2005)), and a yearly Thomas Fraser memorial festival was begun in Shetland in 2002.
 A fourth CD of previously unreleased material, That Far Away Land, was released in November 2008.
 The following month, BBC Scotland aired a 30-minute documentary on the life of Thomas Fraser entitled Shetland Lone Star.
 A DVD featuring this programme and highlights of the annual Thomas Fraser Festival was released in October 2009.
 The National Theatre of Scotland also toured Scotland during October with a full theatrical production on the life of Thomas Fraser, entitled Long Gone Lonesome.
 The production was revived for a 2012 tour of the United States of America.
 A fifth CD of unreleased material is due out in November 2010.